michelleconville/oir_events/README.md

 ![Favicon image](docs/readme_images/features/favicon.png)

 A site wide favicon was implemented.
 This provides an image in the tabs header to allow the user to easily identify the website if they have multiple tabs open.

+## Security Features and Defensive Design

+For user authentication, Django's allauth was used for login and sign up functionality.

+Views were secured by using the Django class-based view mixin, UserPassesTextMixin.
+A test function was created to use the mixin and checks were run to ensure that the user who is trying to access the page is authorised, the 403-page displays if this is the case.
+All staff restricted functionality; user edit/delete functionality listed in the features was secured using this method.

+Environment variables are stored in an env.py for security purposes to ensure no secret keys, api keys or sensitive information was added the repository.
+In production, these variables were added to the Heroku config vars within the project.

+Cross-Site Request Forgery (CSFR) tokens are used on all forms throughout the project.

 ## Technologies Used